cj-mills/christianjmills/_posts/2022-6-6-Fastai-to-Unity-Tutorial-1.md

 layout: post
 toc: false
 comments: true
 description: This tutorial covers how to train an image classifier using the fastai library and implement it in a Unity game engine project using the Barracuda inference library.
-Part 1 covers training and exporting the model.
+Part 1 covers training and exporting a model.
 categories: [fastai, unity, barracuda]
 hide: false
 permalink: /:title/